CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -VlanPortOptimizationEnabled
 To enable or disable the VLAN port count optimization.
-This feature will always be enabled for Cisco UCS Fabric Interconnect 9108 100G.
+This feature will always be enabled for\nCisco UCS Fabric Interconnect 9108 100G and also enabled on the IMM 6.x Bundle version and onwards.

 ```yaml
 Type: bool